 If anchor texts of links coming to your website change too dramatically over time, Google will consider older anchor text links as stale and devalue them.
-For instance, if you update your article so significantly that the older anchor text is things like “how to rank an article” and new anchor text that’s developing are completely different like “developing your first website” then the older links may be devalued.
+For instance, if you update your article so significantly that the older anchor text is things like “how to rank an article” and the new anchor text that’s developing is completely different like “developing your first website” then the older links may be devalued.
 So the main message here is don’t change the topic or main point of the article too much.

 Here are some other more general tips from this awesome article by Cyrus Shepard:

 - Links from “fresher” websites are better